MadeByBalaji/blog/_posts/2025-10-08-pointers-array-GG.md

 }
 ```

-‚ö° This is gold in **RTOS task tables, command handlers, or protocol parsers**.
+This is gold in **RTOS task tables, command handlers, or protocol parsers**.

 ---